2023 Best Music Schools in Georgia

 Top 10 Best Music Schools

-You’ll join some of the best and brightest minds around you if you attend Georgia College & State University.
-The school came in at #3 on this year’s Best Music Schools in Georgia list.
-Located in the distant town of Milledgeville, Georgia College is a public school with a medium-sized student population.
+You’ll join some of the best and brightest minds around you if you attend University of Georgia.
+The school came in at #2 on this year’s Best Music Schools in Georgia list.
+Located in the midsize city of Athens, UGA is a public college with a fairly large student population.

 Out of the 12 schools in Georgia that were part of this year’s ranking, Georgia State University landed the # 4 spot on the list.
-Georgia State is a very large public school located in the city of Atlanta.
+Georgia State is a very large public school located in the large city of Atlanta.

 The average amount in student loans that music majors at Georgia State take out is $26,000.

 The excellent programs at University of West Georgia helped the school earn the #5 place on this year’s ranking of the best music schools in Georgia.
-Located in the town of Carrollton, University of West Georgia is a public college with a large student population.
+Located in the fringe town of Carrollton, University of West Georgia is a public college with a fairly large student population.

 Music majors at VSU take out an average of $30,000 in student loans while working on their egree.